 While the M4 has a maximum tube capacity of 7 shells, VEPRs are typically used with factory 10-round magazines and have aftermarket options for 12-round stick mags or even 25-round drums.

 Besides having a higher ammunition capacity, Veprs also have potentially faster reloads.
 While the M4’s tube magazine gives the option for quickly topping-off or for emergency-reloading a single round, it also takes longer to fully load.
 Even in the hands of an experienced user, it simply takes longer to stuff seven shells into an M4’s loading port than it does to shove a new mag into a Vepr and drop the bolt.
 Vepr magazines aren’t rock-and-lock like traditional AKs, they are inserted straight into a magwell like on an AR, which makes the process even quicker.

 The M4’s telescopic stock is pretty iconic, but it is not as compact as the folding stocks found on Veprs.
-Many of the models deployed by military and police units around the world are select-fire as well.
 When paired with a folding stock and a short barrel, these AK shotguns are certainly in the running for guns with the most firepower in the smallest package.

 Assuming that the M4 and Vepr-12 have equal reliability, to me it seems that the only real advantage of the Benelli is that it is marginally lighter weight.
-The Vepr-12 has an average larger magazine capacity, quicker reloads, and the option of select-fire, all in a smaller package that costs less than a Benelli.
+The Vepr-12 has an average larger magazine capacity and quicker reloads all in a smaller package that costs less than a Benelli.
 I may have a pro-AK bias, but I truly believe that AK shotguns are the best designed modern combat shotgun on the market.
 If you are in the market for a semi-auto 12-gauge, try looking a little further East than Italy and you may be pleasantly surprised at what you find.